 "So, there he was, a stranger in some distant land, on his way back from the local Dairy Queen with a copy of Russellʼs History of Western Philosophy tucked under one arm; all the while, munching on a cherry sundae parfait.
 He donned a faded pair of Leviʼs with a hole in one knee, plain open-collared shirt with sleeves rolled up, un-tucked, and Converse tennies ... no socks.
 He wore a single-stranded leather anklet while a few curly locks protruded from under his ball cap.
 Odd, how he must have appeared in this small prairie town which seemed to have gone back in time."

 "I aimed two inches above Tuckerʼs head with a little extra on the pitch so he couldnʼt tomahawk the ball.
 Sure enough, he was leaning towards the outside part of the plate.
 His head snapped back and his feet jerked out from underneath him.
 Down he went.
 I thought he was going to charge the mound; but instead, jumped up quickly, dusted himself off and dug in, more determined than ever.
 The last thing in the world to do next would be to throw a fastball, not in any location."

 "There was fun and laughter on the practice field and the revered coach was right in the middle of it.
-All revolved around coach Engelken, or the 'Big E' as they called him.
-The big bubba with the raspy, cigar-toned voice was charismatic and a father-figure to some.
+All revolved around the charismatic big bubba with the raspy cigar-toned voice.
+He was a father-figure to some.
 Everybody liked the man.
 The beloved manager was the quintessential playerʼs coach -- a leader who motivated by way of persona, creating a triumphant atmosphere of joyful well-being.
 A Yogism would state that the adored coach had a knack for getting 110 percent out of his ballplayers."